Laurie Spiegel

-Laurie Spiegel (born September 20, 1945) is an American composer.
-She has worked at Bell Laboratories, in computer graphics, and is known primarily for her electronic music compositions and her algorithmic composition software Music Mouse.
+Laurie Spiegel (born September 20, 1945) is an American composer and software engineer.
+She has worked at Bell Labs and in computer graphics, and is known primarily for her electronic music compositions and her algorithmic composition software Music Mouse.
 She is also a guitarist and lutenist.

-Spiegel's musical interpretation of Johannes Kepler's Harmonices Mundi appeared on "Sounds of Earth" section of the Voyager Golden Record.
+Spiegel's musical interpretation of Johannes Kepler's Harmonice Mundi appeared on the "Sounds of Earth" section of the Voyager Golden Record.
 Her 1972 piece "Sediment" was included in the 2012 film The Hunger Games.

-She has been inducted into the National Women's Hall of Fame.
+In 2019, she was inducted into the National Women's Hall of Fame.

 Education

-Spiegel's early musical experiences were largely self-directed, beginning with the mandolin, guitar, and banjo she had as a child, which she learned to play by ear.
-She became interested by electronics after using a tape-operated computer at Purdue University as part of a high school class field trip.
-At the age of 20, she taught herself Western music notation, after which she began writing down her compositions.
+Spiegel was born on September 20, 1945, in Chicago.
+Her early musical experiences were largely self-directed, beginning with the mandolin, guitar, and banjo she had as a child, which she learned to play by ear.
+She became interested in electronics after using a tape-operated computer at Purdue University as part of a high school class field trip.
+At the age of 20, she taught herself music notation, after which she began writing down her compositions.

 Spiegel attended Shimer College in Naperville, Illinois, through the school's early entrance program.
 She subsequently spent a year at the University of Oxford through an exchange program at Shimer.
 After receiving her bachelor's degree in sociology from Shimer in 1967, she stayed in Oxford for an additional year, commuting to London to study guitar, music theory, and composition with John W. Duarte.

 After moving to Manhattan, where she briefly worked in social sciences research and documentary film, she studied composition under Jacob Druckman, Vincent Persichetti, and Hall Overton at the Juilliard School from 1969 to 1972 and privately with Emmanuel Ghent.
-Spiegel felt like an outsider at the Juilliard School, perceiving her interests in the emotional and structural aspects of music to be at odds with "the post-Webernite, serialist, atonal, blip and bleep school of music" which dominated conservatory pedagogy at the time.
-However, she forged many meaningful connections outside of the conservatory by working in shared studio spaces around New York, such as the Columbia-Princeton Electronic Music Center (now the Computer Music Center) to which her composition teacher had granted her access.
+Spiegel felt like an outsider at Juilliard, perceiving her interests to be at odds with "the post-Webernite, serialist, atonal, blip and bleep school of music" which was then dominant in academia.
+She forged connections outside of Juilliard by working in shared studio spaces around New York, such as the Columbia-Princeton Electronic Music Center, to which her composition teacher had granted her access.

 She subsequently became Druckman's assistant and followed him to Brooklyn College, completing her master's degree in composition there in 1975 and pursuing research in early American music under the direction of H. Wiley Hitchcock.